RScrafted/github-entra-sso-integration/README.md

    ![](images/automated-user-provisioning/16_log_verification_github_repo_people_scim_invite.png)

 4. **Verify Audit Logs (GitHub Organizations --> Settings --> Logs --> Audit Logs)**:
    - Visit GitHub's Organizations to access Audit Logs, followed by Settings --> Logs.
-Search for `Jane`, click on `...
-(3 dots)` to expand the event, and look for Key and value starting with `@timestamp` or `created_at`.
+Search for "`jane`" or "`captain`", click on `...` (3 dots) to expand the event, and look for Key and value of `@timestamp` or `created_at` and match with Azure provisioning log.
+In this example, it is `2024-07-14 13:10:49 +0100`.
    ![](images/automated-user-provisioning/17_log_verification_github_org_audit_log1.png)
    ![](images/automated-user-provisioning/17_log_verification_github_org_audit_log2.png)